Bandwidth Manager

 It is strongly recommended to use Bandwidth Manager in combination with BPF Host Routing as otherwise legacy routing through the upper stack could potentially result in undesired high latency (see this comparison for more details).

-Cilium’s bandwidth manager supports the kubernetes.io/egress-bandwidth Pod annotation which is enforced on egress at the native host networking devices.
+Cilium’s bandwidth manager supports both kubernetes.io/egress-bandwidth and kubernetes.io/ingress-bandwidth Pod annotations.
+The egress-bandwidth is enforced on egress at the native host networking devices using EDT (Earliest Departure Time), while the ingress-bandwidth is enforced using an eBPF-based token bucket implementation.
 The bandwidth enforcement is supported for direct routing as well as tunneling mode in Cilium.

 Download the Cilium release tarball and change to the kubernetes install directory: